 Cultural Sensitivity

-- Language barrier: Interpreter services
+- Language barrier: interpreter services for operational interactions

-Information Standards
+Operational Information Standards

-- Clear explanation of diagnosis
+- Clear explanation of the visit process and what to bring

 Complaint Management

-Types of Complaints
+Types of Operational Complaints

-- Service: Wait times, communication, staff attitude
+- Service: Wait times, communication, staff attitude, hand-off problems

-- Environmental: Cleanliness, noise, food
+- Environmental: Cleanliness, noise, temperature, food, restrooms

-- Financial: Billing, insurance, unexpected charges
+- Financial: Billing clarity, insurance handling, unexpected charges

-- Access: Appointments, parking, wayfinding
+- Access: Booking availability, parking, wayfinding, accessibility

 Complaint Management Process